 In October, Gateway celebrated 25 years in the business of entertainment.
-Gateway celebrated its silver anniversary with customers, communities and employees throughout the month, including hosting Canada’s Largest Slot Tournament and the 25 days of Giving that saw GatewayGIVES, its corporate giving and community engagement program, donate a total of $125,000 to 25 deserving, employee-selected, charities across Canada.
+Gateway celebrated its silver anniversary with customers, communities and employees throughout the month.
+It hosted Canada’s Largest Slot Tournament and the 25 days of Giving that saw GatewayGIVES, its corporate giving and community engagement program, donate a total of $125,000 to 25 deserving, employee-selected, charities across Canada.

 In May, Gateway took over the day-to-day operations of the Southwest and North Gaming Bundles in Ontario.
-The Southwest Bundle included a casino in Point Edward and slots in Woodstock (at Woodstock Raceway), London (at the Western Fair District), Clinton (at Clinton Raceway), Dresden (at Dresden Raceway) and Hanover (at Hanover Raceway); while the North Bundle included two casinos in Thunder Bay and Sault Ste.
+The Southwest Bundle included a casino in Point Edward and slots in Woodstock (at Woodstock Raceway), London (at the Western Fair District), Clinton (at Clinton Raceway), Dresden (at Dresden Raceway) and Hanover (at Hanover Raceway).
+The North Bundle included two casinos in Thunder Bay and Sault Ste.
 Marie, and slots in Sudbury (at Sudbury Downs).

 On September 5, the new Grand Villa Casino Edmonton officially opened its doors.
-The property features over 60,000 square feet of entertainment space featuring live music, gaming, and 7 dining options , including Gateway’s signature Match Eatery & Public House and Atlas Steak + Fish.
+The property features over 60,000 square feet of entertainment space featuring live music, gaming, and seven dining options, including Gateway’s signature restaurants Match Eatery & Public House and Atlas Steak + Fish.

-In December, Gateway Casinos acquires Playtime Gaming.
-The acquisition of the six (6) Playtime locations in Abbotsford, Langley, Penticton, Courtenay, Campbell River and Victoria.
+In December, Gateway Casinos acquired Playtime Gaming.
+The acquisition of the six Playtime locations in Abbotsford, Langley, Penticton, Courtenay, Campbell River and Victoria.

 On August 19, Gateway opened the new Cascades Casino Kamloops.
-The property features 65,000 square feet of premium entertainment space, a spectacular gaming floor, live entertainment and many dining options, including Gateway’s signature restaurants MATCH Eatery & Public House and the debut of Atlas Steak + Fish, the new fine dining restaurant.
+The property features 65,000 square feet of premium entertainment space, a large gaming floor, live entertainment and many dining options.
+The property includes Gateway’s signature restaurants MATCH Eatery & Public House and the debut of Atlas Steak + Fish, the new fine dining restaurant.

 In 2011, Gateway Casinos & Entertainment Limited purchased three existing Community Gaming Centres located in Squamish, Mission and the Newton Surrey area.